How To Give Your Cat Medicine Like A Pro

 Supplies needed:

 Pill Gun: Before leaving the veterinary clinic, buy a pill popper or gun.
 This is an apparatus that every cat owner should have in their household.
-If you cannot buy one, simply cut off the hub of a syringe for a DIY pill gun.
+If you cannot buy one, cut off the syringe’s hub for a DIY pill gun.

 A syringe of water: When pilling your cat, you MUST chase it with at least 2mL of water to ensure your cat swallows the pill and it does not get stuck in their throat.

-Towel or Blanket: To swaddle your cat if needed.
-See How to Safely Restrain Your Cat here on Cattitude Daily for more information.
+Towel or Blanket: Use this to swaddle your cat if needed.
+For more information, see How to Safely Restrain Your Cat here on Cattitude Daily.

 Now that you have the needed supplies, here is how to do the job.